databricks/spark-deep-learning/README.md

     Deep Learning Pipelines provides a Transformer that will apply the given TensorFlow Graph to a DataFrame containing a column of images (e.g. loaded using the utilities described in the previous section).
 Here is a very simple example of how a TensorFlow Graph can be used with the Transformer.
 In practice, the TensorFlow Graph will likely be restored from files before calling `TFImageTransformer`.

     ```python
+    from sparkdl.image.image import ImageSchema
-    from sparkdl import readImages, TFImageTransformer
+    from sparkdl import TFImageTransformer
     import sparkdl.graph.utils as tfx
     from sparkdl.transformers import utils
     import tensorflow as tf